pexels clam lo 3355400

 Controlling costs, especially when you're trying to boost alcohol sales, can be incredibly tricky for all bar owners.
 In order to make sure you price drinks correctly and rake in the dough, you need to make sure you're using the right tools.

-No tool lets you do this better than Epos Now's bar POS system.
+No tool lets you do this better than Epos Now's liquor store POS or bar POS system.
 With this state-of-the-art point of sale, you'll be able to take control of your business like never before, and control your drink price to boot.

 • View real-time business data from any internet-connected device, wherever you are